Touchpad, Mouse, and Keyboard

 Q: My Logitech MX Master 3 wireless mouse is jerky or stuttering.
 Sometimes the cursor takes half a second to catch up with my input.
 How can I fix this?

 A: There are two likely fixes.
-First, try moving the universal receiver different port.
+First, try moving the universal or bolt receiver to a different port.
 We have verified this often solves the issue completely.
 We have noticed this issue when using a front USB 3 port on NX systems; moving the receiver to the back USB 2 port fixes it.
 The second likelihood is channel interference.
 Install and run Solaar to remove your mouse connection, then change the connection channel (1 of 3, found on the underside of the mouse).
 Then connect again.

 Q: Whenever I shut down my computer, it wakes up again.
 This only happens with an external USB keyboard however.
 When it is not attached, this does not happen.
 What is going on and how can I fix this?